Stool233/logseq-store/pages/x86 LOCK prefix.md

 			- On this bus, only one message can be broadcast each time.
 			- So other processors’ copies will be Inv.
 			- If another process broadcast another INV message immediately after that, the `XADD` instruction won’t respond until it finishes.
 		- Suppose `A` and `B` are trying to do `ADD` at the same time:
 			- Somehow `A` sends out the INV message first, so the cache line states are
 				- `A`: shared → modified
 				- `B`: shared → invalidated
 			- Now `B` gets the bus and sends out its READX message, which requires a copy of the modified value and also invalidate all others.
 			- When `A` gets the message, `ADD` won’t be interrupted.
 It only returns the updated value and invalidates itself once `ADD` is done.
-				-
+- Lock signal and bus lock
 	-
 	-